-- Water, wastewater and stormwater plans are updated to reflect current climate guidance and changes in land use assumptions including analyzing systems under extreme weather conditions such as modeling 500- and 1000-year events. - 2 Assess water, wastewater and stormwater systems for any critical failure points and the likely impact on the community and transportation, plan needed improvements. - 3 Inventory the City's existing tree canopy, landscaping practices, wetland restoration, river and stream buffers, and opportunities for improvement. - Determine locations for regional stormwater management prior to development and build around those locations
+- 1 Water, wastewater and stormwater plans are updated to reflect current climate guidance and changes in land use assumptions including analyzing systems under extreme weather conditions such as modeling 500- and 1000-year events. - Evaluate existing drinking water and wastewater systems for capacity concerns and direct investment to those areas with the greatest capacity for expansion for the lowest capital outlay.

+- 3 Assess water, wastewater and stormwater systems for any critical failure points and the likely impact on the community and transportation, plan needed improvements. - 4 Inventory the city's existing tree canopy, landscaping practices, wetland restoration, river and stream buffers, and opportunities for improvement. - 5 Determine locations for regional stormwater management prior to development and build around those locations.